MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsCallingLineIdentity.md

 - If CallerIdSubstitute is given as "Service", then ServiceNumber cannot be empty.
 - If CallerIdSubstitute is given as "Resource", then ResourceAccount cannot be empty.

-**Preview** The use of the parameters ResourceAccount and CompanyName is in Preview.

 ## EXAMPLES

 ### Example 1